bntti/animelist/README.md

     ```
     $ pip3 install -r requirements-alt.txt
     ```
-4. Download 'anime-offline-database-minified.json' from [here](https://github.com/manami-project/anime-offline-database) and place the file at this projects root
+4. Download 'anime-offline-database-minified.json' from [here](https://github.com/manami-project/anime-offline-database) and place the file at this project's root
-5. Initialize database
+5. Initialize the database
    ```
    $ INIT=True flask run
    ```